niuyishuai/BDCA_SEiCP_SQEiCP/README.md

 See more test samples in the folder 'tests'.

 ## Available Dataset
-Two datasets of EiCP: RANDEICP, NEP.
+Two datasets for EiCP: RANDEICP, NEP.

-One dataset of QEiCP: RANDQEICP.
+One dataset for QEiCP: RANDQEICP.

 See `GEN_NEP.m`, `GEN_RANDEICP.m`, `GEN_RANDQEICP.m` to generate more datasets.